guacsec/guac/docs/Compose.md

 git clone https://github.com/guacsec/guac-data.git
 ```

-The rest of the demo will assume you are in the GUAC directory
+The rest of the tutorial will assume you are in the GUAC directory

 ```bash
 cd guac